tqc/ChondricJS/README.md

                 title: "Second Page"
             }
         ],
-        pageTemplate: "pagetemplate.html" // optional - a default template will be used if omitted }
+        pageTemplate: "pagetemplate.html"

-    chondric.update(settings);
+    }

-run with
+To create the app from the definition, run

-    node appdef.js
+    chondric

 This script can be run at any time to add new pages to the app - any files that already exist will be skipped, except for index.html which will be partially updated to keep page script references up to date.